commonlyjs/commonly/README.md

 To achieve this we code clean with type annotations and inline documentation, write human-readable unit tests in a behavior-driven development fashion and produce helpful content with examples.

-### Articles
-You can find articles on more advanced usage and some exciting subjects we try to tackle on [commonlyjs.com/articles/](https://commonlyjs.com/articles/).

 ### API reference
 Every member of our API can be found here on [commonlyjs.com/api/](https://commonlyjs.com/api/).
 You can also browse `packages/<package-name>/docs/` directory if you prefer to read in a GitHub markdown format.